Implied Volatility Expansions for VIX Options in Forward Variance Models: Calibration test

 Thus, we next calibrate to the same market data as before using the mixed rough Bergomi model.
-The calibration parameters with the initial guess $(\eta_1, \eta_2, \lambda, \xi_0) = (1, 0.1, 0.5, 0.04)$ are reported in Table \ref{tab:calibrated_params_mrb}.
-As can be seen clearly, from the calibrated smiles reported in Figure \ref{fig:vix_iv_mrb}, the implied volatility expansion formula \eqref{eq:vix_iv_proxy_mixed_kernel} captures the market smiles quite well.
-As can be noted also in the parameter values reported in Table \ref{tab:calibrated_params_mrb}, the difference between the two volatilities $\sigma_{P,1}$ and $\sigma_{P,2}$ is closer to the value in parameter Scenario 3 used in Section \ref{sec:numerical_tests_mixed_kernel}.
-Thus, we can believe that the performance of our implied volatility expansion in capturing the market smiles is close to the performance reported for Scenario 3.
-We perform this check by using the calibrated parameters to compute the corresponding Monte Carlo price estimates and then find the implied volatility estimates (referred to as the label \textit{MC (cross-check)} in the plots).
+The calibrated parameters obtained from the initial guess $(\eta_1, \eta_2, \lambda, \xi_0) = (1, 0.1, 0.5, 0.04)$ are reported in Table \ref{tab:calibrated_params_mrb}.
+The calibrated smiles reported in Figure \ref{fig:vix_iv_mrb} show that the implied volatility expansion formula \eqref{eq:vix_iv_proxy_mixed_kernel} captures the market smiles quite well.
+The parameter values reported in Table \ref{tab:calibrated_params_mrb} also show that the difference between the two volatilities $\sigma_{P,1}$ and $\sigma_{P,2}$ is closer to the value in parameter Scenario 3 used in Section \ref{sec:numerical_tests_mixed_kernel}.
+Thus, the performance of our implied volatility expansion in capturing the market smiles should be close to the performance reported for Scenario 3.
+We perform this check by using the calibrated parameters to compute the corresponding Monte Carlo price estimates and then find the implied volatility estimates (referred to as \textit{MC (cross-check)}).
 As can be seen from Figure \ref{fig:vix_iv_mrb_check}, there is some discrepancy between \textit{MC (cross-check)} and values obtained from the implied volatility expansion in \eqref{eq:vix_iv_proxy_mixed_kernel} for short maturity.
 However, this remains around 12.5\% relative error.
 Therefore, we conclude that our implied volatility expansion formulas return very good parameter estimates for the families of models considered when calibrated to market data.